-When we think pollution, we think its all about outdoors, we are safe inside the building.
-Several studies reveal modern sealed buildings are 10 – 15 times more polluted than the outdoors, there are several chemical agents present in and around living areas, modern construction techniques, use of synthetic materials, poor ventilation, used electronics, flooring etc emit life threatening chemicals, which is scientifically known as SBS (Sick Building Syndrome).
-Lets have a look at to common indoor air pollutants and their source:
+Several studies reveal modern sealed buildings are 10 – 15 times more polluted than the outdoors, there are several chemical agents present in and around living areas.
+Modern construction techniques, use of synthetic materials, poor ventilation, used electronics, flooring etc emit life threatening chemicals, which is known as SBS (Sick Building Syndrome).
+Lets have a look to the common indoor air pollutants:

 – Found in printing inks, paints, lacquers, varnishes, adhesives, and paint removers.
 Symptoms associated with short-term exposure include: excitement, dizziness, headache, nausea, and vomiting followed by drowsiness and coma.

 – Found in paper bags, waxed papers, facial tissues, paper towels, plywood paneling, and synthetic fabrics.
 Symptoms associated with short-term exposure include: irritation to nose, mouth and throat, and in severe cases, swelling of the larynx and lungs.